The Breed Report ·German Boxer ·2026

 7What are Boxer skin problems and allergies?

-Boxers are highly prone to skin allergies, hives, and food sensitivities.
-Common symptoms include chronic itching, red bumps, hot spots, and recurring skin infections.
-Environmental allergies (atopic dermatitis) and food allergies are both common.
+Boxers are prone to skin allergies, hives, and food sensitivities causing chronic itching, red bumps, hot spots, and infections.
 Allergy testing costs $200-$500.
-Ongoing management with medications like Apoquel or Cytopoint runs $1,000-$4,000/year.
-Boxers are also at elevated risk for skin cancer — any non-healing sore or unusual growth needs immediate vet attention.
+Management with medications like Apoquel or Cytopoint runs $1,000-$4,000/year.
+Boxers are also at elevated risk for skin cancer - any non-healing sore needs immediate vet attention.

 8How much does pet insurance cost for a Boxer?